atpritam/Voice-Assistant/README.md

 ### Intent Recognition Pipeline

-The system implements a cascading three-layer architecture where each layer applies progressively sophisticated NLP techniques until confident intent recognition is achieved:
+The system implements a cascading three-layer architecture where each layer applies progressively sophisticated techniques until confident intent recognition is achieved:

-1. **Algorithmic Layer**: Fast pattern matching using keyword extraction, synonym expansion, and string similarity metrics
+1. **Algorithmic Layer**: Fast pattern matching using NLP preprocessing, TF-IDF candidate ranking, synonym expansion, and fuzzy string similarity
-2. **Semantic Layer**: Deep semantic understanding using transformer-based sentence embeddings for context-aware similarity matching
+2. **Semantic Layer**: Neural semantic matching using transformer-based sentence embeddings (SBERT) for distributional semantic similarity
-3. **LLM Layer**: Fallback to language models for complex queries and response generation
+3. **LLM Layer**: Fallback to large language models for ambiguous queries and natural response generation

 Each layer can be independently enabled or disabled with configurable confidence thresholds.